-If you've been accused of an investment fraud, Berkeley Sahota's professional fraud solicitors can help.
+If you've been accused of an investment fraud, Berkeley Square Solicitor’s professional fraud lawyers can help.

 Investment Frauds may arise when a new company or an exciting opportunity is launched that promises a higher than average market return, only for investors to later discover the operation is not what they expected.
 We assist individuals and companies in investigations concerning allegations of Ponzi or Pyramid Schemes, Boiler Room Frauds and Recovery Room Frauds, Advance fee frauds and share ramping.

 For more information on these types of fraud read the SFO's taxonomy of fraud.